Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/US004/01.requirements-engineering/US004-requiremements-engineering.md

 > **Question:** In the case of listing a land property, shall the owner refer if there is a building permit already approved?
 >
 > **Answer:** No, he doesn't.
->

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required property's characteristics must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-  * **AC3:** To the owner submit a request for listing a property
+* **AC2:** The owner needs to select the type of property ( house, apartment or land).
+* **AC3:** The agent needs to register the information and publish it, so it is visible to all clients that visit and use the application

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to US003 because  US004 needs an agent that is registered by administrator.

 ### 1.5 Input and Output Data